This support is vital to the future of the Choir.

 We cannot continue to present concerts of the variety and quality which we have achieved in the past few years without the support and sponsorship of the Bury Bach Choir Friends' Association.

-Bury Bach Choir is registered as a charity with the Charity Commission, under its full original title, Bury St Edmunds Bach Society.
-Our registered charity number is 226700.
+Bury Bach Choir is registered as a Charitable Incorporated Organisation in England and Wales, under its full original title, Bury St Edmunds Bach Society.
+Our registered charity number is 1181842.

 The Apex, Charter Square